June 1, 2020

 Not all illnesses and conditions can be covered by travel insurance.
 Before you travel, read your plan documents so you understand what kinds of things are excluded.
 These include, but are not limited to:

-In order to be reimbursed for losses caused by a covered illness, you’ll need to file a claim within 90 days of your loss.
-We make it as simple as possible to file a claim: You can do it online or even on your phone, with the free Allyz® TravelSmart app.
-Submit all the requested documentation, which may include a Physician Statement Form, statements and records from treating doctors, documentation of refunds received from travel suppliers and more.
-Here’s a full list of Allianz Global Assistance’s required documentation by coverage reason.)
-Don’t get overwhelmed — if you need help filing a claim, we’re happy to assist you!
-Contact us anytime, online or by phone.
+We make it as simple as possible to file a claim: You can do it online or even on your phone, with the free Allyz® app.
+Submit all the requested documentation to prove your illness and show your losses, which may include a Physician Statement Form, statements and records from treating doctors, documentation of refunds received from travel suppliers, and more.
+Here’s a full list of Allianz Global Assistance’s required documentation by coverage reason.

 View all of our travel insurance products